Contact Us

 The right space for a new location was found in The Railyard Art District in downtown Santa Fe where we held our 10th anniversary and grand opening.
 At that point, we also immediately started working on developing the plans for the museum.
 In terms of inventory for the museum, we have spent the last eight years acquiring art that is exemplary for being presented in a museum for the world to see.
 One by one, juried show after juried show, we have now over 300 museum-quality art that will strengthen the already fastest-growing art medium and movement in America – Encaustic Art.

 Due to mandated closures of the museum and institute for nearly a year related to the COVID virus, the non-profit was unable to maintain its rent in Santa Fe and stay financially viable.
 The Museum has now moved to its original home mentioned above.
-Museum is open to the public Fri/Sat/Sun 11 - 4 or open by appointment.
+Museum is open to the public Fri/Sat/Sun 11 - 4 from April - Dec 1.
+Open in March by appointment only.
+Closed Holidays.
+Closed Dec 2 - 31/January/February.